The best flexible pricing strategies for SaaS businesses

 We could offer hundreds of examples!
 Many of the SaaS businesses we’ve already listed either started with a free model or still offer the option.

 Cloud service Dropbox offers a free trial, and customers quickly find its services valuable.
-It’s a wildly successful company partially because of its varied services.
-Social media management software Hootsuite has seen similar success with a 30-day free trial and reasonable prices.
+It’s a wildly successful company, partly because of its diverse range of services.
+Social media management software Hootsuite has achieved similar success, offering a 30-day free trial and competitive pricing.

-[Related: How to hire for success when your an unknown startup]
+[Related: How to hire for success when you're an unknown startup]

 SaaS pricing model template

 Like other aspects of SaaS pricing, your pricing model template is flexible.
-However, a standard template clearly outlines the price, the billing period and the features you offer.
+However, a standard template clearly outlines the price, billing period, and features offered.

 You’ll want to strike a balance on your pricing page: detailed yet concise.
-At a glance, the customer should get a basic understanding of your SaaS fees and features.
+At a glance, customers should gain a basic understanding of your SaaS fees and features.

-HubSpot offers two examples of a SaaS pricing model template — one for a single subscription and one for multiple subscriptions.
-You can work off these templates or check out its pricing page examples for more options.
+HubSpot offers two examples of a SaaS pricing model template, one for a single subscription and one for multiple subscriptions.
+You can work with these templates or visit their pricing page for more options.

 Top tip: Skip frustrating fees and enjoy market-beating foreign exchange (FX) rates with an Airwallex Global Business Account.